-We’re on the hunt for a Respiratory Care Practitioner, Advanced, someone who has what it takes to excel in a fast-paced hospital environment.
+We are searching for an Advanced Respiratory Care Practitioner – someone who works well in a fast-paced setting.
 In this role, you’ll administer a variety of respiratory care procedures in a developmentally/age appropriate manner for patients ranging from neonates to adults.

-- Performs patient care activities according to policy and/or guidelines.
-In compliance with MD order to provide optimal patient outcome
+- Performs patient care activities according to policy and/or guidelines, and in compliance with MD order to provide optimal patient outcome

-- Documents patient related activities according to policy/guidelines accurately in a legible manner
+- Documents patient-related activities according to policy/guidelines accurately and legibly

-- Facilitates good communication with Physician, Nursing, and other members of the healthcare team to coordinate optimal patient care
+- Facilitates good communication with physician, nurses, and other members of the health care team to coordinate optimal patient care

-- Performs medical record review to ensure physician's orders for respiratory care are current, signed off appropriately, coincide with therapy delivered, and are optimal for patient outcome
+- Performs medical record review to ensure physician's orders for respiratory care are current, signed off appropriately, coincident with therapy delivered, and are optimal for patient outcome

 - Communicates with physicians, provides suggestions and input into the patient's plan of care, attempts to initiate respiratory protocols for all applicable patients, attends physician rounds consistently

-- Delivers a complete and comprehensive verbal report to the oncoming shift and manger by reporting all information relevant to the patient’s plan of care and anticipated problems
+- Delivers a complete and comprehensive verbal report to the oncoming shift and manager by reporting all information relevant to the patient’s plan of care and anticipated problems

 - Provides instruction to patients and families